melange-re/melange-re.github.io/docs/learn.md

 - [OCaml Exercises](https://ocaml.org/problems)

 ## Why Melange

-Melange is a fork of the OCaml compiler that produces JavaScript.

 OCaml offers an industrial-strength, state-of-the-art type system and provides type inference with very few type annotations, proving invaluable in managing